-Born and raised in Chicago, XAN ARANDA is a Los Angeles-based Emmy nominated filmmaker and the showrunner of a new (and currently untitled) Netflix series.
-Her previous work includes a wide range of fiction and documentary film and TV, branded content, commercials, music videos, and more.
+Born and raised in Chicago, XAN ARANDA is a Los Angeles-based Emmy nominated filmmaker, and showrunner of a forthcoming Netflix series.
+Her previous work spans a wide range of fiction and documentary film and TV, branded content, commercials, music videos, and more.

 Xan's Emmy nomination was alongside Jill Soloway for Transparent's "This Is Me" --a collection of short films for which she served as Producer and Co-Executive Producer.

-Her music video collaborations with Grammy-nominee Neko Case been positively received and aggregated by Rolling Stone, Billboard, Spin, Pitchfork, Paste, StereoGum, and numerous others.
+The four music videos Xan directed for Grammy-nominee Neko Case have been positively received and aggregated by Rolling Stone, Billboard, Spin, Pitchfork, Paste, StereoGum, and numerous others.

 “There is no ‘foot in the door.’
 You’re the door.”